- This event has passed.

 2nd Annual Mt.
 Tom Trail Race

 It’s back!
-Trail runners around the Valley are invited to come out for the second annual Mount Tom Trail Race, managed by Beast Coast Trail Running (Amy Rusiecki and Leah Jacobson-Hardy), an experienced team who has coordinated dozens of hugely popular races in New England, including the Vermont 100 Endurance Race and the Seven Sisters Trail Race on the Mount Holyoke Range.
+Trail runners around the Valley are invited to come out for the second annual Mount Tom Trail Race, managed by Beast Coast Trail Running (Amy Rusiecki, Leah Jacobson-Hardy and Kristin Loiko), an experienced team who has coordinated dozens of hugely popular races in New England, including the Vermont 100 Endurance Race and the Seven Sisters Trail Race on the Mount Holyoke Range.

 On Saturday, October 22, the Mt.
 Tom Trail Race will offer an exciting and challenging way to help conserve the land you love.
 The Mount Tom Range is an iconic part of the landscape in the Valley.
 Multiple peaks, rocky cliffs, scenic vistas, and miles of trails provide opportunities for everything from rugged hikes to hawk watching to family picnics—to trail running!
 The area’s unique geology also provides critical habitat for wildlife and rare plant communities.